Digitization has dramatically altered the marketing landscape, but some things never change.

 The appeal of working through the channel is that companies can focus on creating a product that has a strong core functionality and let another organization worry about refining it to attract specific audiences.
 An accounting software manufacturer, for instance, might sell its platform to different VARs that operate in disparate industries like healthcare, education and retail.
-Each channel partner can then determine the best way to package that solution to appeal to their customers and end users.
+Each channel partner can then determine the best way to package that solution to appeal to their customers and end user.

 Companies can dramatically simplify marketing requirements when they sell through the channel rather than attempt to create campaigns and strategies that target various industries and audiences.